 Albuquerque, New Mexico only

-Third trimester induction procedure are performed beginning at 24 weeks LMP (5.87 cm BPD).
-Dilation of the cervix is achieved gently and gradually and appropriate dilation of the cervix must be obtained to reduce risks and complications.
+Third trimester induction procedures are performed beginning at 24 weeks LMP (5.87 cm BPD).
+Dilation of the cervix is achieved gently and gradually, and appropriate dilation of the cervix must be obtained to reduce risks and complications.

 - Please put NOTHING in the vagina for at least 7 days.